 System administrators (or Sysadmins) are responsible for installing, upgrading, maintaining, and monitoring software and hardware.
 They also maintain operating systems, computers, servers, and networking components.
 Let’s take a look at how their salary stacks up to a DevOps engineer salary.

 According to Glassdoor, an average system administrator salary is $75,070 per year, going as low as $53K and as high as $107K.

 ZipRecruiter says the average system administrator salary is $73,263 per year, with a low of $37K and a high of $114K.

 Lastly, Zippia lists the average salary for a system administrator at $68,000 per year.

 That gives us an overall average of $70,553 per year — much lower than a DevOps engineer salary, but on par with similar jobs in the tech industry.

 DevOps Engineer vs Full-Stack Developer Salaries

 Full-stack developers, like DevOps engineers, have a lot of knowledge, skills, and responsibilities under their belt.
-They typically have a higher salary than a backend or frontend developer.
+Full-stack developer salaries are typically higher than backend developer salaries and frontend developer salaries.
 Here’s how their pay compares to that of a DevOps engineer.

 Glassdoor reports the average full-stack developer salary at $97,748, going as low as $61K and as high as $156K.